Home / About ALK+ LC

 Data from our members

 Patients diagnosed at Stages 1, 2 and 3 are likely to be offered surgery, radiotherapy or chemotherapy with curative intent.
-They may also be prescribed TKI (see below).
+They may also be prescribed a TKI (see below).

 About 85% of ALK-positive patients are diagnosed at Stage 4 and are likely to be treated with oral drugs that work to shrink the tumours.
 These drugs are called Tyrosine Kinase Inhibitors (TKIs).